 In the marketing industry, customer relationship management (CRM) refers to the software used to manage interactions with customers in the past, present, or future.
+Knowing your individual customer's behaviours and psychology is a vital part of inbound marketing, and CRM is the tool every marketer should have.

 What is the purpose of Customer Relationship Management?